uni-medical/MedIM/README.md

 # MedIM: Pytorch-Medical-Image-Models

 A collection of PyTorch medical image pre-trained models.
-This repo aims to provide a unified interface for comparing and deploying these models.
+This repository aims to provide a unified interface for comparing and deploying these models.

 ## Quick Start